What Should I Do If I Have a Title Defect?

 Correcting Filing Errors

 Mistakes in property records, such as incorrect legal descriptions or misspelled names, require filing corrective documents with county offices.
 While straightforward in concept, this process involves specific legal procedures and can take time to process through government systems.
-In New Jersey specifically, this process can take up to 12 weeks if a duplicate title is needed.
+In New Jersey, this process can take up to 12 weeks if a duplicate title is required.

 What If Problems Surface After You’ve Purchased?